AminoffZ/catonaut/README.md

 ### src/pages

-Contains the index.astro.
+Contains the `index.astro`.
 This is compiled to HTML when building the extension and functions as the popup.
-I find adding a folder src/components/ and importing them in the index.astro to be a good way to structure the popup.
+I find adding a folder src/components/ and importing them in the `index.astro` to be a good way to structure the popup.

 ### src/scripts

-Contains the content.ts and background.ts.
+Contains the `content.ts` and `background.ts`.
 These are compiled to JavaScript when building the extension.
 The content.ts is injected into the DOM of the page.

 ### src/scripts/internal

-Not necessary although I find that a useful way to structure the scripts is to add files in this folder and import their functionality in the content.ts and background.ts.
+Not necessary although I find that a useful way to structure the scripts is to add files in this folder and import their functionality in the `content.ts` and `background.ts`.

 ## 💅 Formatting

-I added a .prettierrc for contributing.
+I added a `.prettierrc` for contributing.
 If building for your own purposes, feel free to remove it.
 To format with the provided configuration, run:

 ```bash